almoraya/github-tempspaces-demo/README.md

 ## How to run the Python scripts

 In order to be able to run the provided python scripts, the following criteria needs to be fulfilled:
-- Python must be installed in version 3.6.3 or higher.
-- It is highly recommended to install the necessary Python libraries in a virtual environment.
-- Access to an AWS account with permission to access S3 buckets and deploy a Redshift cluster.
+- Access to an AWS account with permission to access S3 buckets and to create an EMR cluster.
-- Save all required string connections data in the *dwh.cfg* file
+- Save all required string connections data in the *dl.cfg* file

 In this case, we will deploy our Spark job using only two files: a configuration file and a Python script etl.py.
 These are

-1.
-2. the *etl.py* script: once the tables are created, we proceed to extract, transform and load the data into our database.
-This script acts as an orchestration engine between the raw data and our Redshift database.
-It relies heavily on the queries we develop for the sql_queries.py script.
-Once this script is executed, the Redshift database is populated with clean data.
+1. a *dl.cfg* file: this file contains our access key and secret key.
+These key are necessary to connect to our S3 bucket.
+2. a *etl.py* script: the main purpose of this script is to temporarily load data, transform it and upload it back to our S3 data store.
+In the end, our raw data will be used to create 5 usable tables.

 <a name="EMR"/>